- Graduates with strong credit and income

 - How to refinance student loans with Brazos

-Brazos requires a minimum credit score of 720 and income of at least $60,000.
-But well-qualified borrowers can get low rates and refinance up to $150,000 if they completed a bachelor’s degree and $250,000 if they’ve earned a graduate or professional degree.
+Brazos requires a minimum credit score of 720 and income of at least $60,000, if you plan to apply without a cosigner.
+But well-qualified borrowers can get low rates and refinance up to $150,000 if they completed a bachelor’s degree and $400,000 if they’ve earned a graduate or professional degree.

 |Loan terms||5, 7, 10, 15, 20 years